simulatino/trimtrailingwhitespaces/README.md

     This script will recursively remove all trailing white spaces in all text files in a given list directories.
 Binary files and files residing in '.bzr', '.cvs', '.git', '.hg', '.svn' directories are skipped.

+    Since the main application is for Modelica projects it expects all files to be of type ASCII or UTF8.
+Otherwise it will throw an exception, report the illegal file and terminate.

     Note for Windows users:
     If you do not have libmagic installed, the script will fall back to